harvester/docs/docs/advanced/cloudinitcrd.md

   paused: false
 ```

-Details of the CRD spec are as follows:
+The `spec` field contains the following:

-* `matchSelector (required)`: defines label selector to filter nodes the change needs to be applied to. `harvesterhci.io/managed: "true"` is a harvester specific label, akin to select all nodes
+- `matchSelector (required)`: Label selector used to identify the nodes that the change must be applied to. `harvesterhci.io/managed: "true"` is a Harvester-specific label that you can use to select all nodes.
-* `filename (required)`: defines the name of file in /oem. cloud-init files in /oem are applied in alphabetical order, and this can be used to ensure how file changes are applied during boot
+- `filename (required)`: Name of the file in `/oem`. cloud-init files in `/oem` are applied in alphabetical order.
+This can be used to ensure that file changes are applied during booting.
-* `content (required)`: defines the inline content for the elemental cloud-init resource which will be written to target nodes
+- `content (required)`: Inline content for the Elemental cloud-init resource that is written to target nodes.
-* `paused (optional)`: optional field to pause the reconcile of `CloudInit` CRD.
-A elemental cloud-init file being managed by the `CloudInit` CRD is watched by the Harvester controllers.
-Any direct changes made to these files are immediately reconcilled back to the defined state, unless the CRD is paused.
+- `paused (optional)`: Used to pause `CloudInit` CRD reconciliation.
+The Harvester controllers monitor Elemental cloud-init files that are managed by the `CloudInit` CRD.
+Direct changes made to these files are immediately reconciled back to the defined state unless the CRD is paused.

-Once the object is created, the user can login to the target nodes to verify the results.
+Once the object is created, you can log in to the target nodes to verify the results.

-In our case, a file named `/oem/99-my-ssh-keys.yaml` is created and subsequently monitored by the Harvester controllers.
+In the following example, a file named `/oem/99-my-ssh-keys.yaml` is created and subsequently monitored by the Harvester controllers.

 ```
 harvester-qhgd4:/oem # more 99-my-ssh-keys.yaml